csonday/ie172webdev_notes/README.md

 This one from MacOS.
 (Photo grabbed from Apple Support)

-You can see hear that you are at a particular directory.
+You can see here that you are at a particular directory.
 For the PowerShell screenshot, we have `Users` while we have `Dannys-Air` for the Terminal one.

 Basic commands you should know
 * `ls` -- Lists the contents of the current directory
 * `cd <path>` -- changes directory to the specified path.
 Path can simply be a folder name inside the current directory
-* *`cd ..` -- Go up one folder above.
+* `cd ..` -- Go up one folder above.

 ###  3.3. <a name='ProceedtotheVenvfolderusingtheCLI'></a>Proceed to the Venv folder using the CLI
 First, get the path to your venv folder.
 The easiest way to do this is via your file explorer.